ycrc/ycrc.github.io/docs/clusters-at-yale/data/staging.md

 ```

-First we would submit the transfer job to SLURM:
+First we would submit the transfer job to Slurm:

 ```bash
 $ sbatch transfer.sbatch